 Can I get my senior license after taking the program?

 Students who complete the program with a passing grade of 65 in each category will receive the Certificate of Completion (MV-285), the opportunity to have a senior driver’s license (Class 5) at age 17 and an insurance reduction according to the policies of your insurance carrier.
 Students must obtain the 50-hour completion form required for graduated licensing from the Department of Motor Vehicles (DMV).
 Keep in mind, the DMV will only allow the student to take the driver’s test if the information in their MV-285 matches the information that is on their permit.
 If it doesn’t, they will be required to get a corrected certificate in order to take the test.
 The process of obtaining a new certificate can take more than a month, and it will cost an additional $20.
 To ensure the correct information is inputted onto the certificates, we will take a copy of all permits the day of the first lecture class.

 Can you schedule my road test for me?

 St. Joseph's College does not schedule the road test for students.
 Road tests can be scheduled through the NYS DMV website or by phone at 518.402.2100.
 Students may also contact a driving school to schedule the test for them.

 Do I need my MV-285 Certificate to schedule my road test?

 Students will need either a Pre-Licensing Course Completion Certificate (Form MV-278) or a Driver's Education Course Completion Certificate (Form MV-285) in order to schedule and take their road test.
-The MV-285 certificates will be mailed to all students who have successfully completed the program around two or more weeks after the last class.
+The MV-285 certificates will be available for students who have successfully completed the program around two or more weeks after the last class.
+Students will be notified of a date and time that they are able to pick up their certificate, no certificates will be mailed.
 Please do not schedule your road test before this point, as we cannot guarantee you will have your certificate before then.